RobMayer/trh-symbols/README.md

 ### Interfaces

 - `TrhSymbols.Cloneable` - Objects that can clone themselves
-- `TrhSymbols.Comparable` - Objects that can be compared with others (returns -1, 0, 1)
+- `TrhSymbols.Comparable` - Objects that can be compared with others (returns -1, 0, 1, null); null indicates meaningless comparison
 - `TrhSymbols.Containable<T>` - Objects that can check if they contain a value
 - `TrhSymbols.Equatable` - Objects that can check equality with others
 - `TrhSymbols.Typeable` - Objects that can return their type name